-The Christian Values we are particularly focusing on this half term through our Worship sessions in our classes and online are Forgiveness and Love
+The Christian Values we are particularly focusing on this half term through our Worship sessions in our classes and online are Faith/Trust and Love

-We will be looking at why forgiveness is important and discussing how children can be more forgiving in their lives.
+We will be looking at why faith and trust is important and discussing how children can be practise these in their lives.

-In our worship we will be looking at what the Bible says about FORGIVENESS and LOVE.
+In our worship we will be looking at what the Bible says about TRUST, FAITH and LOVE.

 A message about LOVE

 We believe that every child is special and that we are privileged to have them in our care for their primary education.
 Every pupil at St Clements’ is treated equally but that doesn’t mean every child is treated the same, as we acknowledge that every child’s needs are different and must be met in different ways.

 The Christian value of Love underpins everything we do in our school.
 We believe that through a focus on LOVE, we can work together as part of a strong and supportive family.

 Matthew ch 22v38 “ LOVE YOUR NEIGHBOUR AS YOURSELF”

 1 John 3:18 “Let us not just say we love each other but let it show in our actions”

 Our current PSE Heartsmart theme “Fake is a Mistake!” will form part of our worship at St Clements during the first part of the Summer term.
 This will be closely linked to our values of Trust and Faith in knowing we are special and unique through self-love.